palantir/gradle-jdks/gradle-jdks-setup/README.md

 jdks {
     daemonTarget = <version eg. 11/17/21>
-    daemonJdkOnly() # optional, only installs & configures the daemon JDK version jdkVersionsToUse = [11, 17, 21, 23] # optional, the set of java versions to install, by default it will contain all the major versions configured in step 3.
+    daemonJdkOnly() # optional, only installs & configures the daemon JDK version jdkMajorVersionsToUse = [11, 17, 21, 23] # optional, the set of java versions to install, by default it will contain all the major versions configured in step 3.
 }
 ```
 5. Enable the jdk setup by adding the following to `gradle.properties`: